texonica/company-dashboard/memory-bank/activeContext.md

 - How should we display complex data relationships (e.g., team members to projects)?
 - What level of data aggregation should happen on the backend vs. frontend?
 - How often should data be refreshed from AITable.ai?
 - What filtering capabilities are most important for users in the first release?
+- How should we utilize the UW LeadGen table in the dashboard?